sajid-munawar/Awesome_Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project
+# Awesom Books

-> This is a capstone project.
-In this project I've used simple html and css firstly then Javascript to manipulations DOM.
-In this project I've used Javascript objects also.
+> This is a website that allows users to add/remove books from a list.
+This project is build using JavaScript objects and arrays.

 ## Built With